HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -libraryName <value>
     ```

     ```shell title="WCM Design Library ID"
     -libraryId <value>
     ```

-    If neither of these options is not provided:
+!!! info "If neither of these options is not provided:"

     1. The LiveSync will check if a saved library was previously pull using this command and use that as the basis.
     2. If no saved library is detected, a list of WCM Design Libraries displayed and you can select a WCM Design Library to pull.

-    ```shell
+    ```shell title="Sample WCM Design Library Selection Prompt"
     $ dxclient livesync pull-wcm-design-library -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -libraryPath <libraryPath>
     2024-08-16 19:53:06 : Checking for saved WCM Design Library in **_<libraryPath>_**
     2024-08-16 19:53:06 : Please select a WCM Design Library